 We have a Baptist Jesus and a Methodist Jesus.
-We have a Pentecostal prophetic Jesus.
-We have a Church of God Jesus and a Life Gate Jesus.
-Jesus wants to know whom you say Jesus is.
+We have a Pentecostal prophetic Jesus, and we have a Church of God Jesus and a Life Gate Jesus.
+Also, Jesus wants to know whom you say Jesus is.
 If we get it right, there is a blessing coming.
 Whom do your child or children or grandchildren say Jesus is?

 The second dynamic is that Peter recognized the identity of Jesus.
 Some people get this right.

 Matthew 16:16 And Simon Peter answered and said, Thou art the Christ, the Son of the living God.

 Peter recognized that Jesus would be the Christ one day.
 One day Jesus would be the King of kings and the Lord of lords.
 One day, several thousand years from then, Jesus would be the Christ.
 Is that correct?
 Of course not.
 Peter recognized that Jesus was then the Christ, the Son of the living God!
 Jesus wasn’t like John the Baptist or Elias or Jeremias or one of the prophets.
 There is not a Baptist Jesus and a Methodist Jesus or a Life Gate Jesus.